 - High Fructose Corn Syrup- This stuff is found in almost all processed foods and sugary drinks because it is sweeter than sugar and cheaper.
 It is highly processed and you guessed it, not good for our bodies.
 You should try to avoid HFCS as much as possible because it contains dangerous contaminants and chemicals.

-- Food Coloring- Food dyes are artificial chemicals added to foods in order to change their color.
+- Food Coloring- Food dyes are artificial chemicals added to foods to change their color.
 Did you know that several other countries have banned red40 food dye?!
-Research shows that it can cause hyperactivity in children and contains p-Cresidine, which is carcinogen.
-When certain dyes were tested on mice they caused tumors in the liver and immune system.
+Research shows that it can cause hyperactivity in children and contains p-Cresidine, which is a carcinogen.
+When certain dyes were tested on mice, they caused tumors in the liver and immune system.

-- Artificial Flavors- Artificial Flavoring is known to cause many problems within the body including: damage to the nervous system, dizziness, chest pain, tension, fatigue, allergies, brain damage, seizures, and nauseous.
+- Artificial Flavors- Artificial Flavoring is known to cause many problems within the body, including damage to the nervous system, dizziness, chest pain, tension, fatigue, allergies, brain damage, seizures, and nausea.
 Some popular flavors have been linked to cancer as well.

-Homemade popsicles can be a very healthy, yet delicious treat!
-You can even make your popsicles healthy and hearty enough to count as a meal and you will totally get the “mom of the year” award for letting the kids eat popsicles for breakfast.
+Like my healthy suckers, homemade popsicles can be a very healthy, yet delicious treat!
+You can even make your popsicles healthy and hearty enough to count as a meal.
+You will totally get the “mom of the year” award for letting the kids eat popsicles for breakfast.
 Get creative with your pops by adding in exotic fruit or those vegetables your kids won’t touch.
 I love adding a handful of spinach to my popsicles and the kids don’t even notice.
 Use kefir or yogurt to add in extra protein and probiotics.
-If you have access to farm fresh eggs you can even add in some egg yokes to make them more filling.
-Ya’ll the possibilities are endless!
+If you have access to farm-fresh eggs, you can even add in some egg yokes to make them more filling.
+Ya’ll, the possibilities are endless!

 - MOLD- You can find so many different molds for your popsicles.
 Disturbers have gotten pretty fancy when it comes to the shape, design, color, and material of your popsicle mold.
-You can find stainless steal, silicone, or plastic molds.
-Some even got cleaver enough to add straws on the bottom to sip up the melted juice.
+You can find stainless steel, silicone, or plastic molds.
+Some even got clever enough to add straws on the bottom to sip up the melted juice.

 - FRUIT- I love using fresh fruit from the garden or fruit that we picked from local fruit trees.
 It’s peach season here in Missouri and we have gallons of peaches cut and frozen for future smoothies and popsicles.
 You can use frozen or fresh fruit.
 Raspberries, strawberries, blueberries, cranberries, and bananas are some of our favorites!
-Little tip, buy a lot of bananas when they go on sale, let them sit on the counter until they are very ripe, peel, break in half, and freeze in a gallon size zip lock bags.
-The riper the banana the sweeter.
-Where we live bananas are much cheaper than berries so I like to use them to be more cost efficient.
+A little tip, buy a lot of bananas when they go on sale, let them sit on the counter until they are very ripe, peel, break in half, and freeze in a gallon size zip lock bags.
+The riper the banana, the sweeter.
+Where we live, bananas are much cheaper than berries, so I like to use them to be more cost-efficient.

-- SWEETNER- This is optional because the fruit already adds a natural sweet flavor but if you like your popsicles sweeter keep reading. 🙂 My favorite natural sweetener is honey, you can also use coconut sugar, stevia, or pure maple syrup.
+- SWEETENER- This is optional because the fruit already adds a naturally sweet flavor, but if you like your popsicles, sweeter keep reading. 🙂 My favorite natural sweetener is honey; you can also use coconut sugar, stevia, or pure maple syrup.